barthemius/barthemius.github.io/index.md

 u_{(i)}(\vec{x}_T) = (x_{a (i)} - x_{T})^2 + (y_{a (i)} - y_{T})^2 + (z_{a (i)} - z_{T})^2 - d_{(i)} ^2
 $$

-Naturally we do not know what are the real distances, but in ideal scenario the above residuals should be zero.
-We form and objective function from these residuals, by adding them for each anchor-transmitter pair
+Naturally, we do not know what are the real distances, but in ideal scenario these residuals should be zero.
+We form the objective function from the residuals, by adding them for each anchor-transmitter pair

 $$
 F(\vec{x}_T) = \sum_{i}^{N_a}{u_{(i)}(\vec{x}_T)^2}
 $$

-by squaring $u$ we are sure that the objective function is positive.
-Such function shall be minimised - the position of the transmitter is the place where the function is minimal.
+by squaring u we are sure that the objective function is positive.
+Such function should be minimized - the position of the transmitter is the place where the function is minimal.

 However finding the global minimum is usually tricky for optimization algorithms.
-For this reason I used unsupervised machine learning DBSCAN for outlier detection, to make sure that computed point is accurate.
+For this reason I used unsupervised machine learning DBSCAN for outlier detection, to make sure that the computed point is accurate.

 ### Results

-The deployment of this algorithmic solution allowed for precise localisation (less than 25cm deviation) of the users of the system.
+The deployment of this algorithmic solution allowed for precise localization (deviation of less than 25cm) of the users of the system.

 ### Tools